 - Reducing smoking prevalence is a priority and there are national initiatives to drive down the number of people who smoke. - Action taken by local authorities to reduce smoking prevalence plays an essential role in driving down smoking rates.
-Popular local measures for reducing prevalence include reducing smoking initiation amongst young people and supporting local smokers to quit, in particular through the commissioning of stop smoking services. - There is strong evidence that stop smoking services are both effective at supporting smokers to quit in the long term and cost-effective. - Studies investigating the effectiveness of programmes which aim to prevent smoking initiation amongst young people have mixed results, with some studies finding that these programmes only serve to delay smoking initiation rather than prevent it entirely. - Local authorities looking to reduce the impact of smoking in their community are advised to invest in programmes that support existing smokers to quit because the evidence-base for the stop smoking services is stronger than the evidence for smoking prevention programmes.
+Popular local measures for reducing prevalence include reducing smoking initiation amongst young people and supporting local people to stop smoking, in particular through the commissioning of stop smoking services. - There is strong evidence that stop smoking services are both effective at supporting people to stop smoking in the long term and cost-effective. - Studies investigating the effectiveness of programmes which aim to prevent smoking initiation amongst young people have mixed results, with some studies finding that these programmes only serve to delay smoking initiation rather than prevent it entirely. - Local authorities looking to reduce the impact of smoking in their community are advised to invest in programmes that support people already smoking with stopping because the evidence base for the stop smoking services is stronger than the evidence for smoking prevention programmes.